 About: Doctors Defence Service

 Doctors Defence Service (DDS) assists medical doctors who are registered with the General Medical Council (GMC) in the United Kingdom (UK) and also those doctors from abroad who wish to register and practise as doctors in the UK.
+We also cover some legal aspects in Ireland.
 Doctors Defence Service also assists doctors in relation to all other legal issues arising from daily practice and operating businesses in the clinical arena.
 DDS represents doctors in FTP and IOP GMC proceedings, at inquests, in general civil cases, in commercial and contract law, in revalidation matters, and employment law.
 Doctors Defence Service can be contacted on 0800 10 88 739.
 We have main offices in London, Manchester, and Telford.
 We cover most other UK regions too.

 Recent Posts by Doctors Defence Service